USS Atik: Action

 As U-123 proceeded around under her victim's stern, her captain, Kapitänleutnant Reinhard Hardegen, noted one boat being lowered on the starboard side and men abandoning ship.

-Because such attacks were a regular occurrences at this time and because all available surface craft were on patrol the dispatch from Carolyn produced no immediate action.
-The Duty Officer in the Control Room had not been informed as to the secret nature of Carolyn, and consequently his only action was to forward the dispatch to Commander-in-Chief, United States Fleet (COMINCH).
+Because such attacks were a regular occurrences at this time, and because all available surface craft were on patrol, the dispatch from Carolyn produced no immediate action.
+The duty officer in the Control Room had not been informed as to the secret nature of Carolyn, and consequently his only action was to forward the dispatch to Commander-in-Chief, United States Fleet (COMINCH).

-Carolyn was not dead—yet.
 After U-123 turned to starboard, Atik gathered steerage way, paralleling her course by turning to starboard as well, and dropped her concealment, commencing fire from her main and secondary batteries.
 The first shell dropped short of the U-boat, as she made off presenting a small target; the others were off in deflection.
-A veritable hail of .50-caliber machine gun fire, though, ricochetted around the U-boat's decks as she put on speed to escape the trap into which Hardegen had fallen.
-One bullet mortally wounded a midshipman standing watch on U-123s bridge.
+She also fired machine guns at U-123, mortally wounding a midshipman standing watch on her bridge.
 Gradually, the U-boat pulled out of range behind the cover of a smoke screen emitted by her straining diesels, and her captain assessed the damage.
-As he later recorded, "We had been incredibly lucky."U-123 submerged and again approached her opponent.
+As he later recorded, "We had been incredibly lucky."

+U-123 submerged and again approached her opponent.
 At 21:29, the U-boat shot a torpedo into Atik's machinery spaces.
 Satisfied that this blow would be fatal, U-123 stood off and watched as Atik settled by the bow, her single screw now out of the water.